The Gettysburg Cyclorama

 The culmination of the battle was captured on canvas by the French artist Paul Philippoteaux, a professional cyclorama painter and artist.
 Philippoteaux was not present at Gettysburg, but came to the United States in 1879 when he was hired by a group of entrepreneurs to paint this monumental work for a special display in Chicago.
 Philippoteaux arrived in Gettysburg in 1882 armed with a sketchbook, pencils, pens, and a simple guide book to help him locate the site of the climactic charge.
 The artist spent several weeks on the battlefield, observing details of the terrain and making hundreds of sketches.
 To help him recall the landscape with accuracy, Philippoteaux hired a Gettysburg photographer to produce a series of panoramic photographs for his use.
 These images are some of the earliest detailed photographs of Cemetery Ridge, the Angle and the "High Water Mark", and the field of Pickett's Charge.
 Philippoteaux was also lucky enough to interview a number of veterans of the battle, who helped with suggestions on how to depict the chaos of battle.

 Armed with a vast amount of information and ideas, Philippoteaux returned to his studio where he immediately set about laying out the great work.
 A team of assistants helped him sketch out every detail including soldiers, trees, crops, fences and stone walls, and then began applying tons of oil paint.
 The phenomenal work took over a year and one-half to complete.
 The "Cyclorama of the Battle of Gettysburg" opened to the public in Chicago in 1883, complete with a three-dimensional earthen foreground littered with the relics of battle, stone walls, shattered trees and broken fences.
 Visitors were awed by the painting's spectacular realism.
-Veterans of the battle, including General John Gibbon whose troops threw back Pickett's Division on July 3, wrote of its splendor.
+Veterans of the battle, including General John Gibbon whose troops repulsed Pickett's Division on July 3, wrote of its splendor and realism.

 (National Park Service)